Roman (vehicle manufacturer): History

 In 1967, as Carpati and Bucegi types became old fashioned, a tender was launched for a new type featuring the following specifications: load capacity of 12-18 tons, diesel engine, a forward cab, observance of CEE-ONU standards.
 Büssing, Mercedes-Benz, MAN, Saviem and Unic came to make offers, and the decision was to sign a contract with the MAN of West Germany.
 This contract led to the construction, under licence, of two types of ROMAN trucks: medium 135 hp (101 kW) and heavy 215 hp (160 kW), with a load capacity of up to 36 tons.
 They use the same cabin as the German MAN F7.
 It also led to the production (at the Autobuzul Works, in Bucharest) of eight types of buses: the town, suburban, intercity and tourism versions.

-In the 1970s, the company became to produce trucks under the DAC brand, which shared the same construction platforms with the Roman trucks but it was not part of the 1971 joint-venture between the German company MAN and the Romanian government.
+In the 1970s, the company began to produce trucks under the DAC brand, which shared the same construction platforms with the Roman trucks but it was not part of the 1971 joint-venture between the German company MAN and the Romanian government.
 Since 1990, DAC has been the special truck division of Roman trucks company.

-In 1976, the Romanian's National Institute for Thermal Engines (INMT) produced the new V8 360 hp (268 kW) engine in cooperation with the Austrian company AVL.
+In 1976, the Romanian's National Institute for Thermic Engines (INMT) produced the new V8 360 hp (268 kW) engine in cooperation with the Austrian company AVL.

 After 1989, the Brașov plant started updating the cabin and using Caterpillar diesel engines.
 In 1999, Roman trucks took 2nd and 3rd places in Rallye of Tunis.

-Until 2000, ROMAN produced 750,000 trucks, of which 130,000 were exported in 30 countries.
+Until 2000, ROMAN produced 750,000 trucks, of which 130,000 were exported in 31 countries.

 Since 2002, the heavy truck range has had a new reshaped cabin, called Millennium.
 As of December 2005, Roman produced military truck equipment for Iraqi military forces.
 In 2005, Roman also unveiled its new line of buses, with urban and inter-city versions.
 They were briefly produced with help from Romanian engineer and businessman Dorian Igescu, founder of El Car.
 The main football club in the city of Brașov, which shares its history with the trucks manufacturer, used a ROMAN 17.360 coach.